-The term "general purpose equipment" means equipment which is not limited to research, medical, scientific or other technical activities.
+The term "general purpose equipment" means equipment, which is not limited to research, medical, scientific or other technical activities.
 Examples include office equipment and furnishings, modular offices, telephone networks, information technology equipment and systems, air conditioning equipment, reproduction and printing equipment, and motor vehicles.

 General Relief Bill A procedure, codified in Statute, that allows claims that are more than one fiscal year and less than four fiscal years old to be brought before the Legislature by the GAO so that monies may be appropriated to pay the claims. general revenue The revenue of a governmental unit other than those derived from and retained in an enterprise.
 Generally Accepted Accounting Principles See GAAP.
 Generally Accepted Government Auditing Standards See GAGAS. generating agency An agency whose volume of card use and timeliness of payment results in the State's receiving an incentive remittance. geocoding The process of assigning a latitude and longitude to a specific location and mapping the location.
 GFOA Government Finance Officers Association; an organization of persons engaged in governmental financial management.
-GFR Arizona Office of Grants and Federal Resources; a unit of the ADOA. ghost card See CTA. gift card A prepaid, stored-value, money card, issued by a retailer or a bank, to be used as an alternative to cash for purchases.
+GFRT Grants and Federal Resources Team; a unit of the Governor's Office of Strategic Planning & Budgeting. ghost card See CTA. gift card A prepaid, stored-value, money card, issued by a retailer or a bank, to be used as an alternative to cash for purchases.
 GLM Grant Life-cycle Management; the module in the new AFIS that assists in the administration of grants. global positioning system See GPS.
-GMM Grants Management Manual, a publication of GFR, dealing with the administration of grants.
-Government Finance Officers Association See GFOA. governmental The composite activity of analyzing, recording, summarizing, reporting and interpreting the financial transactions of
+GMM Grants Management Manual, a publication of GFRT, dealing with the administration of grants.
+Government Finance Officers Association See GFOA .

+governmental accounting

+The composite activity of analyzing, recording, summarizing, reporting and interpreting the financial transactions of governments and their agencies.

+Governmental Accounting, Auditing and Financial Reporting

+See GAAFR.

+governmental fund

-Topic 05 Gloss ary Page 77 01 181 accounting governments and their agencies.
-Governmental Accounting, Auditing and Financial Reporting See GAAFR. governmental fund The type of fund used to record governmental-type activities.
-Governmental funds include: the general fund, special revenue funds, debt service funds, capital project funds and permanent funds. governmental-type activity A non-business, general activity of government, usually financed by taxes and grants.
+The type of fund used to record governmental-type activities.
+Governmental funds include: the general fund, special revenue funds, debt service funds, capital project funds and permanent funds.

+governmental-type activity

+A non-business, general activity of government, usually financed by taxes and grants.
 Governmental-type activities involve the provision of social goods and services, such as public health, welfare, education and safety, as well as the administration of government as a whole.
 Governmental-type activities are typically accounted for in governmental (i.e., general, special revenue, capital projects, permanent and debt service) funds.
 The capital assets used to support governmental-type activities are typically accounted for in the SCAF.

+Governor

+An elected official; the head of the Executive Branch of the State of Arizona.

+GPS

+Global positioning system; a satellite-based navigation system.

+A navigation system that provides information on the location of its user.

+grant

-Governor An elected official; the head of the Executive Branch of the State of Arizona.
-GPS Global positioning system; a satellite-based navigation system.
-A navigation system that provides information on the location of its user. grant A sum of money given by one governmental entity to some other entity for the purpose of achieving some goal or supporting some program.
+A sum of money given by one governmental entity to some other entity for the purpose of achieving some goal or supporting some program.

 An award of financial assistance, including cooperative agreements, in the form of money, or property in lieu of money, from one entity, the grantor, to another entity, the grantee or recipient.
 A grant is typically made to achieve some goal or to fund a specific program or project and imposes some level of compliance, oversight and reporting on the part of the grantee.
 The term does not include technical assistance that provides services instead of money or other assistance in the form of revenue sharing, loans, loan guarantees, interest subsidies, food commodities, vouchers, insurance or direct appropriations.